privacygmail cleanupemail security

 Privacy features:

-• No data selling - Explicit policy against any monetization
+• No data selling: explicit policy against any monetization

-• 45-day retention - Automatically deletes data after 45 days
+• 45-day retention: automatically deletes data after 45 days

-• GDPR compliant - Fully meets European privacy standards
+• GDPR compliant: fully meets European privacy standards

-• Encryption - Data encrypted in transit (TLS) and at rest (AES-256)
+• Encryption: data encrypted in transit (TLS) and at rest (AES-256)

-• No third-party sharing - Data not shared with partners or advertisers
+• No third-party sharing: data not shared with partners or advertisers

-• Regular audits - Security audits and compliance reviews
+• Regular audits: security audits and compliance reviews

 Privacy concerns:

-• Subject to potential data breaches (though encrypted)
+• Vulnerable to data breaches (though encrypted)

 • Can be legally subpoenaed